pact-foundation/pact.io/pact_broker/advanced_topics/webhooks/debugging_webhooks.md

 ## Testing webhook execution

+### Pactflow

+Click on the Settings icon, and then select the Webhooks tab.

+Select the webhook you want to test, and click "EDIT".
+Scroll to the bottom of the screen, and the click the "TEST" button.

+### Pact Broker

 You can find the full list of webhooks at `/webhooks` \(or open the API Browser, and click on the `GET` button for the `pb:webhooks` relation\).

 Navigate to the webhook you want to test by clicking on the `GET` button for the desired webhook under the `pb:webhooks` relation in the Links section.